Nat-the-Kat/OpenShock-TaskMaster/docs/getting started.md

 # **Getting started**

-1. after uploading the firmware, plug the device into a free USB port and open up a serial monitor on whatever port the pico is using.
-(I used [this one](https://serial.huhn.me))
+1. after uploading the firmware, plug the device into a free usb port and open up a serial monitor on whatever port the pico is using. (i used [this one](https://serial.huhn.me))

 2. after opening the serial monitor you should be greeted with several messages telling you that its trying to connect, before finally spitting out "ready to receive commands..." it is now ready to be configured.